kubilay53/kubilay53/README.md

 - 👋 Hi, I’m @kubilay53
 - 👀 I’m interested in Python machine learning
 - 🌱 I’m currently learning Python javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML and AI project
 - 📫 How to reach me  linkedin : https://www.linkedin.com/in/alperen-kubilay-ek%C5%9Fio%C4%9Flu-406034174/
 <!---
 kubilay53/kubilay53 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.